 Regional Recovery Conference

-Learn about how other urban areas have recovered from a catastrophic disaster.
+Learned about how other urban areas have recovered from a catastrophic disaster.

-Learn how to address key issues such as equity and social justice during disaster recovery, and how to support vulnerable populations.
+Learned how to address key issues such as equity and social justice during disaster recovery, and how to support vulnerable populations.

-Provide feedback on how disaster recovery should be coordinated and implemented in the greater Portland Metropolitan Region.
+Provided feedback on how disaster recovery should be coordinated and implemented in the greater Portland Metropolitan Region.

 Equity and social justice